Ashford v Thornton: Aftermath

 Abraham Thornton returned to Castle Bromwich, but found the general dislike in which he was held unbearable.
 He booked passage to New York aboard the Independence, but when his fellow passengers found out who he was, they insisted on his being put ashore.
 On 30 September 1818, Abraham Thornton sailed from Liverpool aboard the Shamrock to New York.
 In the United States, he worked as a bricklayer, married and had children.
 One source claims that he died around 1860 in Baltimore but there is no evidence for this.
 William Ashford, who for many years worked as a fish-hawker in Birmingham, was found dead in his bed there in January 1867, at the age of seventy.
 According to Walter Thornbury, who wrote of the case in the late 19th century, "The causes of Mary Ashford's death, only the Last Day can now reveal."
 Mary Ashford's grave is marked by a murder stone which states that she "incautiously repaired to a scene of amusement, without proper protection".

 Academics have argued that Ashford v Thornton inspired the judicial combat which is the climax of Sir Walter Scott's Ivanhoe.
 Scott mentioned the case in his other writings, discussed it with his friends, and backdated the dedication to the book two years to the date of Thornton's wager of battle.
 An attempt was made in 1985 to claim trial by battle, brought by two brothers in Scotland who were accused of armed robbery, on the grounds that the abolition did not apply in Scotland.
 The attempt failed when the defendants could offer no evidence to oust the statutory presumption that Parliamentary acts apply to the entire United Kingdom.
-In 2002, a 60-year-old man, faced with a £25 penalty for a minor motoring offence, appeared before magistrates and demanded trial by battle against a champion to be nominated by the Driver and Vehicle Licensing Agency.
-He stated that trial by battle was still valid under European human rights legislation.
-Magistrates fined him £200, with £100 costs.
+In 2002, a 60-year-old man, charged with failing to pay a £25 penalty for a minor motoring offence, appeared before magistrates and demanded trial by battle against a champion to be nominated by the Driver and Vehicle Licensing Agency.
+He argued that trial by battle was still valid under European human rights legislation.
+A statement from the Lord Chancellor's office on the matter affirmed that only jury trial and trial by magistrates were legally valid options.
+The magistrates fined the defendant £200, with £100 costs.